National Housing Trust Fund

 National Housing Trust Fund (HTF)

 The National Housing Trust Fund Program (HTF) was created by Title I of the Housing and Economic Recovery Act of 2008, Section 1131 (Public Law 110-289).
-The purpose of the HTF is to provide grants to State governments to increase and preserve the supply of decent, safe, and sanitary affordable housing for extremely low- (30% AMI) and very low-income (50% AMI) households, including homeless families.
-However, if the HTF allocation for the entire program is less than $1 billion, 100% of the HTF grant must be used for the benefit of 30% AMI households.
+The purpose of the HTF is to provide grants to State governments to increase and preserve the supply of decent, safe, and sanitary affordable housing primarily for extremely low-income households (30% AMI), including homeless families.

-Hawaii Housing Finance and Development Corporation (HHFDC) has been designated by the Governor, as the HTF Grantee for the State of Hawaii.
-States are required to use at least 80% of each annual grant for rental housing; in addition, states may use up to 10% for homeownership housing and up to 10% for administrative and planning costs.
+The Hawaii Housing Finance and Development Corporation (HHFDC) has been designated by the Governor, as the HTF Grantee for the State of Hawaii.
+Due to the state’s need and the HTF program’s focus on rental housing for extremely low-income households, HHFDC has limited the use of HTF funds for rental housing only.
 Eligible activities include: acquisition, new construction, reconstruction, or rehabilitation of non-luxury housing with suitable amenities.

 For more information, you can go to: https://www.hudexchange.info/programs/htf/